plant-tracker/mobile/README.md

 ```shell
 docker-compose exec dev flutter run
 ```
-Make sure to grant permissions on your Android Device on pop ups.
+To properly authorize on your Android device, please ensure that you grant the necessary permissions for any pop-up windows or modal prompts that may appear.

-If you get `INSTALL_FAILED_USER_RESTRICTED`, you might have to enable additonal settings like `Install via USB` and `Wireless debugging`.
+If you get `INSTALL_FAILED_USER_RESTRICTED`, you might have to enable additional settings like `Install via USB` and `Wireless debugging`.

 If application fails in any other way, like missing dependencies, you might want to consider cleaning the build info:
 ```shell